Colles fracture

 Call your doctor now or seek immediate medical care if:

-• Your hand or fingers are cool or pale or change color.
+• Your child's hand or fingers are cool or pale or change color.

-• Your cast or splint feels too tight.
+• Your child's cast or splint feels too tight.

-• You have tingling, weakness, or numbness in your hand or fingers.
+• Your child has tingling, weakness, or numbness in the hand or fingers.

-• You have problems with your cast or splint.
+• Your child has problems with the cast or splint.

 ©2011-2025 Healthwise, Incorporated